lingamrohan/Movie-Rating-Analyzer/README.md

 # Movie-Rating-Analyzer
- Movie Ratings Analyzer — A beginner Python project using pandas, numpy, and matplotlib to explore and visualize movie ratings with filtering by genre and user analysis.
+ Movie Ratings Analyzer — A Python project using pandas, numpy, and matplotlib to explore and visualize movie ratings with filtering by genre and user analysis.
 # 🎬 Movie Ratings Analyzer

 A beginner-friendly Python project that loads a sample movie ratings dataset and performs simple data analysis using **pandas**, **numpy**, and **matplotlib**.